samjameshambridge/--outdated-Personal-Website/README.md

 ## Introduction

-This is my personal website which I use for showcasing my skills and my portfolio of current projects.
+This repo contains my old personal website which was my first project.
+It has since been overhauled and replaced.
+The new website is hosted at the same address: https://samjameshambridge.com.

 ## Screenshots

-This is a sample of <em>some</em> of the sections of my site.
+The following are screenshots of sections of the old site.

 ![landing-section](https://github.com/samjameshambridge/Personal-Website/blob/screenshots/screenshots/landing-section.png)